aFarkas/lazysizes/plugins/artdirect/README.md

 ## Providing aspect ratio information of physical images

-By providing a specific height and width (no `auto` values) through CSS and providing the physical aspect ratio of the images through either a `data-aspectratio` attribute or through `w` and `h` descriptors the plugin can choose the best image source.
+By providing the specific layout height and width (no `auto` values) through CSS and providing the physical aspect ratio of the images through either a `data-aspectratio` attribute or through `w` **and**`h` descriptors the plugin can choose the best image source.

 ```html
 <style>